OfficialEduardoLuna/AwesomePocket/README.md

 # Awesome Pocket
-Links to Games for Analogue Pocket
+Links to Games for Analogue Pocket.
+Adapted from reddit with permission.

 ##Intro